VarCharMax/NETPythonDemo/README.md

 As Python is one of the most widely used languages, I assumed support for integration with .NET would be mature by now.
 Unfortunately, it isn't, and I'm not sure I'd recommend using it in production, especially in Core 9+, as it isn't fully compatible.
+The mandatory ShutDown() method has a dependency on BinaryFormatter, which has been removed from the platform.
+The only practical option is to trap an exception and hope for the best.

 Particularly problematic was getting modules to load from a .venv virtual environment.
 None of the recommended approaches in forum posts worked.
 I eventually found a solution.

-I should have guessed that there was trouble in paradise in paradise to the paucity of information and demo code on the pythonNET site.
+I should have guessed that there was trouble in paradise on account of the paucity of information and demo code on the pythonNET site.